jsheppard95/kickstarter-analysis/README.md

 its launch date.
 To do so we create the pivot table in sheet `Theater Outcomes by Launch Date` to show the count of each outcome versus the month in which it was launched.
-We add filters to select `Parent Category` and `Years` to produce the table shown in ![Table of Theater Outcomes versus Launch Date](resources/PivotTable_Outcomes_vs_Dates.png).
+We add filters to select `Parent Category` and `Years` to produce the table shown in [Table of Theater Outcomes versus Launch Date](resources/PivotTable_Outcomes_vs_Dates.png).
 We then create a line chart of this data as shown in [Plot of Theater Outcomes Based on Launch Date](resources/Theater_Outcomes_vs_Launch.png) to visualize this